nipy/mindboggle/README.rst

 (see `Preprocessing`_ below).
-To get up and running with the following examples, download and uncompress ("tar xvfz example.tar.gz") the `example.tar.gz <http://media.mindboggle.info/data/cache/example.tar.gz>`_ directory (over 500MB), which includes abridged freesurfer, ANTs, and mindboggle output for one person.
+To get up and running with the following examples, download and uncompress ("tar xvfz example.tar.gz") the `example.tar.gz <http://media.mindboggle.info/data/cache/example.tar.gz>`_ directory (over 500MB), which includes abridged FreeSurfer, ANTs, and Mindboggle output for one person.

 For help after installing, type the following in a terminal window::